Partnerships with Related Organizations

 TCFD Symposiums

 The Japan Financial Services Agency and JPX are working on several initiatives to support Japanese companies and financial institutions which have declared support for the Task Force on Climate-related Financial Disclosures (TCFD) in collaboration with various related parties.
-As part of this, we have held symposiums since 2019 to deepen discussions on the significance of TCFD for companies and investors to advance dialogue in enhancing mid-to-long term corporate value, as well as on TCFD implementation in Japan.
+As part of this, every fiscal year from FY2018 to FY2021, we held symposiums since 2019 to deepen discussions on the significance of TCFD for companies and investors to advance dialogue in enhancing mid-to-long term corporate value, as well as on TCFD implementation in Japan.

 Dec.
 20, 2019: Dialogue between companies and investors on TCFD